Gormiti Treemen

 Group of painted Gormiti figures as treemen with various colors and sculpts

-This is a quick documentation post for a few miniatures.
-These are originally Gormiti miniatures that you can find for around 1€ each at garage sales.
+This is a quick documentation post for a few miniature.
+These are originally Gormiti miniature that you can find for around 1€ each at garage sales.
 While some have a bit of a cartoonish look, the sculpting quality for certain models is quite good.
 They make good treemen, even though the scale is a bit large.
-They're wide creatures, so in this case it works well.
+They’re wide creatures, so in this case it works well.

 Close-up of treeman with trunk body and vine arms painted with speedpaints